eimerreis/playlist-manager/README.md

 ### Functional

+- [ ] Provide Feature to Stop Watching a certain playlist
 - [ ] Support Playlists without a "max item" count
   - Spotify's track limit for playlists is 10.000 items
 - [ ] Retrieve Existing Configurations for that user from Backend